Practice-SpencerTower/DSAs/stacks-queues.md

   - More than one way to implement a stack
     - E.g. can be created with an array or linked list
   - Methods:
+    - Push - behaves like unshift
     - Pop - behaves like shift
-    - Push - behaves like unshift

 - Stacks Big O:
   - Insertion - O(1)
-    - Uses shift/unshift
+    - push uses unshift
   - Removal - O(1)
+    - pop uses shift
   - Searching - O(n)
   - Access - O(n)